 After testing the waters with weeks of free racing, Riot Racers moves onto the next stage of their racing game.
 Players now have the option of joining races with entry fees that provide rewards in RIOT tokens to the top three finishers.

 In addition, the Riot Racers team recently introduced Racing School.
-These are free to enter races with a maximum of 3 entrants each.
+These are free-to-enter races with a maximum of 3 entrants each.
 Everyone in these races wins just a little bit of RIOT token.
 These are meant to function practice races, allowing players a chance to try out different Driver, Car, and strategy combos in meaningful races without breaking the bank.
-Though there is no entrance fee for Racing School events, though they do require a captcha completion to discourage botting.
+Though there is no entrance fee for Racing School events, they do require a captcha completion to discourage botting.

 Spawning new Cars and Drivers

 Soon there will be a system allowing Car and Driver owners to create the next generation of NFTs.
 It feels a little weird to refer to Cards ‘breeding’ to make new Cars, so Riot Racers is instead using the term ‘Spawning’.
 This new generation of Cars and Drivers will be part of the Artemis collection (tier 2).
 Cars and Drivers from the Artemis collection do not have rarities, and will only have basic designs.

 Also, unlike Tier 1, Tier 2 NFTs have a limited lifespan.
 It’s unclear if this a real-time countdown, or based on the number of races entered.
 Either way, after a certain point Cars and Drivers from the Artemis collection will be retired and can no longer be used for racing.
 Tier 1 (Genesis) NFTs never retire and also provide bonuses during Spawning.